-Curved Treadmills and Flat
+Curved Treadmill and Flat

-It is a non-motorized and concave designed treadmill that does not require electricity and pushes the user’s body forward to create and maintain momentum to turn the belt.
+It is a non-motorized and concave designed curved manual treadmill that does not require electricity and pushes the user’s body forward to create and maintain momentum to turn the belt.
 Flat treadmills do not have curved frames.

-Slat Belt Treadmill vs. Regular Belt
+Slat Belt Manual Treadmill vs. Regular Belt

 A slat belt treadmill is designed to absorb shocks better, which is not the case with regular belts.
 Because of the advanced features and design, slat belt treadmills are expensive, and regular belt treadmills are pocket-friendly.

 Hybrid Manual Treadmill